foundersandcoders/our-site-v1-DEFUNCT/_content/product-management.md

 ### Day 5

-On Friday afternoon, you will re-join your team for a *sprint review* and *project retrospective* and we will handover the MVP to you.
+On Friday afternoon, you will re-join your team for a *sprint review*, *project retrospective* and product handover.